davidalecrim1/rinha-with-go-2023/README.md

 # Rinha de Backend (2023/Q3)
-Using this to learn some new things from the latest edtiions
+I’m using this to learn new things from the latest editions.
+I haven’t participated, but I’m considering giving it a try in the next ones.

-## Getting Started
-- Use the Makefile

 ## Good to Know
 `docker-compose.dev.yml` is for testing locally while developing.